vhscom/fetch-inject/README.md

 ## Playground

-Try [Fetch Inject on CodePen](https://codepen.io/vhs/pen/MpVeOE?editors=0012) while referencing the [Use Cases](#use-cases) to enhance your understanding of what this library can do for you.
+Try [Fetch Inject on CodePen](https://codepen.io/vhs/pen/MpVeOE?editors=0012).
+Reference the [Use Cases](#use-cases) to enhance your understanding of what this library can do for you.

 ## Waterfalls